absane/scan.sh/README.md

 # Scan.sh #
-TBuilt for internal network scanning and pentesting, but can be used for external testing as well.
+Built for internal network scanning and pentesting, but can be used for external testing as well.

 ## Authors & Contributors ##
 James Sibley <absane@versprite.com>